hashicorp/consul/website/source/docs/guides/autopilot.html.md

 UpgradeVersionTag = ""
 ```

-For our Autopilot features, we now have disabled dead server cleanup, server stabalization time to 5 seconds, and
+For our Autopilot features, we now have disabled dead server cleanup, server stabilization time to 5 seconds, and
 the redundancy zone tag is uswest1.

 Consul will then use these values to partition the servers by redundancy zone, and will